Using the Zip File

 Step 7 - Set Folder Permissions

-For complete administrative control, Gemini requires write access to the following THREE FOLDERS that are located where you installed Gemini:
+For administrative control, Gemini requires write access to the following THREE FOLDERS that are located where you installed Gemini:

 • Right click the App_Code folder, select Security tab, allocate Modify/Full Control permissions to the EVERYONE group